Manchin’s decision provokes fury over potential for warmer world

 Some on Friday argued that the rest of the world may be less inclined to take bold action without the U.S.

 “The U.S. is THE largest historical all-time emitter, and for that reason occupies a special role.
-We can’t expect other countries to act meaningfully if we fail to,” said climatologist Michael Mann in an email to The Hill.
+In an email to The Hill, we can’t expect other countries to act meaningfully if we fail to,” said climatologist Michael Mann.

 Jenkins added that not passing the bill is also expected to stifle technological innovation, hampering the global transition to clean energy.

-David Victor, a professor at the University of California, San Diego, took a slightly different view, arguing that a major climate deal has been unlikely since the get-go and that at least now the public can move ahead with some clarity.
+David Victor, a professor at the University of California, San Diego, took a slightly different view, arguing that a major climate deal has been unlikely since the get-go and that the public can now move ahead with some clarity.

 “I think what you’re going to see is a lot more action in the states [and] a lot more action … sector-by-sector,” Victor said.